 When you book your flight, with a layover at an airport in India, ensure that your transit time within India is less than 24 hours

-Make sure to book your flight to India, and the connecting flight out of the country, on one ticket.
+While flight booking make sure it has connecting flight along with the ticket.
 Such bookings are termed as ‘single bookings.
 A single booking ticket is advantageous, as it can be used to board a connecting flight, without having to clear custom and immigration or claim your checked-in baggage, only to have it checked-in again.

 If your connecting flight is booked separately, the responsibility to transfer your checked-in baggage from one flight to the next might fall on your shoulder.
 That means you will need to go through the rigmarole of immigration, custom, baggage check-in etc., and require an India Transit Visa.
 Unless, of course, the airlines concerned are codeshare and have an arrangement for baggage transfer.